Case law, Policy, Legislation

 The European Commission has imposed fines totaling approximately €458 million for a cartel between 15 major car manufacturers and the European Automobile Manufacturers’ Association (ACEA).
 Mercedes-Benz received full immunity for revealing the cartel and avoided fine of around €35 million.
 ACEA played a central role in facilitating the cartel by organizing numerous meetings and communications among the participating manufacturers.

-Patent Insight - AI - European Patent Office - Patent Index 2024
+Patent Data and Insight - AI - European Patent Office - Patent Index 2024

 Computer technology, encompassing areas like artificial intelligence (AI), machine learning, and pattern recognition, emerged as the leading field, with 16,815 patent applications filed in 2024.
 The United States remained the leading country of origin for European patent applications, followed by Germany, Japan, the People's Republic of China, and the Republic of Korea.